 One of the first really cool things most new iPhone and iPod touch owners discover is that if they turn their device on its side, the screen automatically rotates to match the orientation of the device.
 That is, if you turn your iPhone on its side, in many apps, the screen will adjust to display lengthwise rather than heightwise.

 Sometimes, though, when you turn your iPhone or iPod touch, the screen doesn't move.
 In most cases, that's because you've got the screen rotation lock turned on.

-As its name indicates, this setting prevents your iPhone or iPod touch from rotating its screen no matter how you turn the device.
+As its name indicates, this setting prevents your iPhone or iPod touch from reorienting its screen no matter how you turn the device.
 To confirm that screen rotation lock is turned on, look in the top right corner of the screen, next to the battery meter, for an icon that looks like a curved arrow surrounding a lock.
-If you see that, screen rotation lock is turned on.
+If you see that, rotation lock is turned on.

 To turn it on or off, do the following: